 The numbers admitted in Classics at King's vary from year to year, but we rarely admit fewer than six or more than eight students each year.
 Although there are plenty of obstacles to learning Classics, we have all sorts of ways of overcoming them, and Classicists here come from every kind of educational background.
 You simply have to be an enthusiast for all things classical!

-Although there are no pre-interview assessments for Classics, students who are invited for interview are also asked to take an at-interview written assessment, which will last one hour.
-You do not need to register for the written assessment as it will be organised automatically by the College if you are invited for interview.
+Students who are invited for interview are asked to take a college registered written assessment, which will last one hour.
+You do not need to register yourself for the written assessment as it will be organised automatically by the College if you are invited for interview.

-Qasim has written about his experiences of studying Classics, including the transition from school, the different stages of the course, essays and translations, supervisions and academic expectations, balancing the work with a social life, and the application process.
-His accounts is well worth reading to get a sense of what studying Classics at King's is really like.
+Giselle has written about their experiences of studying Classics, including what attracted them to the course, the application process, enjoying extra-curricular activities, and the community at King's.
+Her account is well worth reading to get a sense of what studying Classics at King's is really like.

 There is no required reading for Classics applicants but the Director of Studies has provided advice and reading suggestions which you will find useful.
 We also recommend you explore the Greeks, the Romans & Us (the Cambridge Classics website for prospective students - linked below).
 If you visit Cambridge, you might like to go to the Museum of Classical Archaeology (there's a highlights pack which may help).